Church Lads' and Church Girls' Brigade: Brigade prayer

 An alternate version of the Brigade Prayer is used in Newfoundland.
 The prayer is usually said at the beginning of a parade night, while the Grace is generally said at the end:

-'Grant O God, That we may never be ashamed to confess the faith of Christ crucified, and to faithfully fight under his banner against sin, the world, and the devil; to continue as his faithful soldiers and servants, unto our lives end.
-Through the same Jesus Christ our Lord, Amen.'
+Grant O God, That we may never be ashamed to confess the faith of Christ crucified, and to faithfully fight under his banner against sin, the world, and the devil; to continue as his faithful soldiers and servants, unto our lives end.
+Through the same Jesus Christ our Lord, Amen.

 Cultural references

 The CLB is mentioned in the traditional Newfoundland song Recruiting Sargeant, which honours the Royal Newfoundland Regiment.
-The ballad was made internationally famous in 1997 when it was covered by the Canadian folk rock band Great Big Sea.
+The ballad was popularized in 1997 when it was covered by the Canadian folk rock band Great Big Sea.